(This article may or may not contain affiliate links. What does that mean?)

-If you've been keeping up with our crazy shenanigans that are our version of family travel, then you know how wild and unruly (and sweet and thoughtful) my two boys are.
-If not, take my word for it.
 Our family trips are usually challenging.
 Kaleb’s favorite pastime is antagonizing Knox and Knox’s decreased threshold for pain/teasing/annoyance has hit rock bottom.
 Meaning, it doesn’t take much now to start the record player of his ceaseless, shrill, fingernails on the chalkboard, kind of whining.
 There is almost nothing I won’t do to prevent that in a two-hour car ride or a six-hour flight.
 I’ve had to get creative on how to distract them and also not lose them during family trips.
 Here are the travel hacks for kids I’ve accumulated over the years to make traveling with your kids more fun and less stressful.

 Dress them in NEON

-I used to shake my head in judgment when I'd see those parents who put cute little leashes on their kids.
+I used to shake my head in judgment when I’d see those parents who put cute little leashes on their kids.
 Cute as they try to make them, they still made me think the parents were carting their children around like dogs.
 That was before parenthood and the reality of two children in the phase of life that eludes reason who decide, at the same time, to run in separate directions.
 If this happens in a giant field free of hazards, then no problem.
-If this happens in a busy airport or a dark campground or a small park lined by moving traffic, then it can become a major problem.
-Dressing the boys in neon helps me spot them quickly in an airport or campground.
-I can't help you with the park.
-I had to dust off my running shoes and beg strangers for help.
+If this happens in a busy airport, a dark campground, or a small park lined by moving traffic, it can become a major problem.
+Dressing the boys in neon helps us spot them if they’re trying to get wiley.